 Locals will tell you Dominica has 365 rivers, one for every day of the year.
 But as all that water zigzags across the island, it creates a multitude of waterfalls, many of which are easily accessible and even swimmable.
 Park the car on the side of the road, and in less than five minutes you can be standing in front of Jacko Falls.
 If you’re hunting for a souvenir, a handful of village artisans are often set up selling their wares, plus local snacks and freshly harvested spices like cinnamon and nutmeg.

 You get two for the price of one 10-minute walk at Trafalgar Falls.
-One of Dominica’s most popular attractions, these falls are referred to as Mother and Father Falls.
-At 125 feet, the Father Falls is the taller of the two; the Mother Falls is 75 feet high.
+One of Dominica’s most popular attractions, these falls are referred to as Mama and Papa Falls.
+At 125 feet, the latter is the taller of the two; the Mama Falls is 75 feet high.
 You can soak in the mineral pool at the base, but getting there can be a bit tricky.
 There isn’t a clear path and you’ll have to climb atop a series of rocks.

 Both Trafalgar Falls and Emerald Pool are popular cruise excursions, so if you want to avoid the crowds, try to arrive first thing in the morning or later in the afternoon.
 Although all of the waterfalls mentioned are easily accessible, there are steps, so you’ll want to leave strollers in the car.